rtiangha/CowPrompt/README.md

 ### DEB-based Distributions (ex.
 Debian/Ubuntu, etc.)
 `sudo dpkg -i cowprompt_0.1_all.deb`

+If it complains that you're missing dependencies because you forgot to install `xcowsay` and `fortune-mod`first, simply run:
+`sudo apt-get install -f`

+and it will automatically fetch any missing dependencies.

 ### RPM-based Distributions (ex.
 Fedora/RHEL/CentOS/openSUSE, etc.)
 `sudo rpm -ivh cowprompt.rpm`